howaunn93/phone_book/readme.rst

 2. Configure your base URL
   $config['base_url'] = 'http://localhost/phonebook/'; // Adjust to your local or production path

-3. Setup the database (application/config/database.php)
+3. Setup the database (application/config/database.php), .sql file is included in the root folder.

   'hostname' => 'localhost',
   'username' => 'root',